+0 , 0

-Review Date Next Review Date Revision No Document Owner Page 23/12/2019 31/12/2020 1 Environment & Community Coordinator Page 62 of 95 DOCUMENT UNCONTROLLED WHEN PRINTED
+Review Date Revision No Document Owner Page

+31/12/2023 1 Approvals Coordinator Page 64

+DOCUMENT UNCONTROLLED WHEN PRINTED

-Following mine closure, vegetation will be progressively established as areas are made available following the decommissioning, landform establishment and growth medium development stages.
-This is to be achieved by establishing endemic tree, shrub and grass species.
-The specific species to be used in the rehabilitation will be determined in consultation with ecologists familiar with the local area and by suitably competent personnel experienced in native vegetation identification, establishment, seed collection and propagation, which will then inform the detailed mine closure plan to the extent that the species list can be commensurate with the availability of seed from endemic species in the vicinity of the site.
-These species may include, but not be limited to the following (which have been associated with the vegetation community mapped in the vicinity of the site);
+The specific species to be used in the rehabilitation will be determined in consultation with ecologists familiar with the local area and by suitably competent personnel experienced in native vegetation identification, establishment, seed collection and propagation.
+This will then inform the detailed mine closure plan to the extent that the species list can be commensurate with the availability of seed from endemic species in the vicinity of the site.
+These species may include, but not be limited to the following (which have been associated with the vegetation community mapped in the vicinity of the site):

 - Dominant tree species: Eucalyptus haemastoma, Corymbia gummifera, Eucalyptus capitellata, Casuarina glauca and Angophora costata.
-Other tree species include Eucalyptus robusta.
-Eucalyptus oblonga, Melaleuca sieberi, Melaleuca quinquenervia, Eucalyptus teretcornis and Banksia serrata. - Understory species (shrubs): Acacia longifolia, Acacia suaveolens, Acacia terminalis, Hakea bakeriana, Hakea dactyloides, Gompholobium latifolium, Banksia spinulosa var. collina, Isopogon anemonifolius and Lambertia formosa. - Understory species (herbs): Patersonia sericea, Hibbertia vestita, Dampiera stricta, Lepidosperma laterale, Stylidium graminifolium, Entolasia stricta, Themeda australis, Anisopogon avenaceus and Lomandra obliqua.
+Other tree species include Eucalyptus robusta, Eucalyptus oblonga, Melaleuca sieberi, Melaleuca quinquenervia, Eucalyptus teretcornis and Banksia serrata. - Understory species (shrubs): Acacia longifolia, Acacia suaveolens, Acacia terminalis, Hakea bakeriana, Hakea dactyloides, Gompholobium latifolium, Banksia spinulosa var. collina, Isopogon anemonifolius and Lambertia formosa. - Understory species (herbs): Patersonia sericea, Hibbertia vestita, Dampiera stricta, Lepidosperma laterale, Stylidium graminifolium, Entolasia stricta, Themeda australis, Anisopogon avenaceus and Lomandra obliqua.